"Story of my life. I

 Monroe to the Los Angeles Orphans Home (later renamed Hollygrove),

-followed by a succession of foster homes.
+followed by a succession of eleven foster homes.
 While at Hollygrove,

 several families were interested in adopting her, but reluctance on